-It may often be difficult to identify your own thoughts and you may feel like you’ve found yourself in the midst of a huge mess.
-If that ever happens, it’s important focus on what you feel, rather than to overthink.
+It may often be difficult to identify your own thoughts, and you may feel like you’ve found yourself in the midst of a huge mess.
+If that ever happens, allow yourself to focus on what you are feeling.
 Allow your emotions to be, and consider what they would tell you, if they could speak.
-Write down whatever thoughts come to you, even if they initially seem random and meaningless.
+Write down whatever thoughts come to mind, even when they initially seem random and meaningless.

-It is in depression’s nature, to fool us into thinking negatively about ourselves and the future.
-Since this can be detrimental for many of our thoughts and experiences, it is useful to try and challenge the negative perceptions, fueled by depression.
+It is in the nature of depression, to fool us into a negative mindset about ourselves and the future.
+While this can be detrimental for many of our thoughts and experiences, it is useful to try to challenge these negative perceptions, fueled by depression.

 Whenever you detect a negative idea about yourself, about others, or the future, ask yourself, “What proof do I have?”.
-Write down whatever evidence you can think of – create one column for evidence that confirms your negative thought, and one that disproves it.
-Even if you do not have much confidence in these options to begin with, writing them down is an important first step.
+Write down whatever evidence you can think of, while you also write down everything that would disprove them.
+Even though you lack confidence in these options to begin with, writing them down is an important first step.

 Practice self-compassion, by saying to yourself what you would say to a friend, who was in the same situation.
-You certainly wouldn’t call your friend unsuccessful, just because they delivered a poor report at work, or burned the dinner.
+You certainly wouldn’t call out your friend for being a failure, just because they delivered a poor report at work, or burned the dinner.

 From the leaflet Simple Advice by the Norwegian Ministry of Health.